-Closed Communication Relationships, the second type is a closed communication relationship.
+Closed Communication Relationships The second type is a closed communication relationship.
 While this communication style isn't inherently wrong, it does make talking about serious life transitions a little bit harder than those who share an open communication style.
-Parents and children who have this type or relationship do not speak about emotional topics often.
+Parents and children who have this type of relationship do not speak about emotional topics often.
 If they do, it's absolutely out of necessity and is sometimes an awkward exchange.
 On an average basis, subjects remain light and don't brush serious matters.
-In particular, the silent generation (born between 1920-1946) prefers not to ruffle feathers or initiate conflict.
-However, this generation values honest, direct, and in- person communication.
-Keep this in mind when discussing difficult topics.
+In particular, the Silent Generation (born between 1920-1946) prefers not to ruffle feathers or initiate conflict.
+However, this generation values honest, direct, and in-person communication.
+So keep this in mind when discussing difficult topics.
 So no matter what type of relationship you have with your family, how can you make these tough talks with your parents go as smoothly as possible?
+CHANCES ARE THIS IS THE STYLE YOU ARE MOST FAMILIAR WITH AS IT IS MORE COMMON WITH OLDER GENERATIONS TO KEEP EMOTIONS TO THEMSELVES.